ortus-docs/testbox-docs/assertions/custom_assertions.md

 }
 ```

-##CFC Assertions
+###CFC Assertions
 You can also store a [plethora](http://en.wikipedia.org/wiki/Plethora) of assertions (Yes, I said plethora), in a CFC and register that as the assertions via its instantiation path.
-This provides much more flexibility and reusability for your projects.
+This provides much more flexibility and re-usability for your projects.

 ```javascript
 addAssertions( "model.util.MyAssertions" );